 How to Support Working Parents With Back to School

-This is why establishing a supportive workplace for parents during this time is critical to ensuring their wellbeing, productivity, and retention.
+Regardless of whether they are working from home or in the office, your employees who are parents might be feeling overwhelmed and anxious.
+This is why establishing a supportive workplace for parents is critical to ensuring their wellbeing, productivity, and retention.

-So how can companies help these employees navigate these challenging times?
+So how can companies help these employees navigate the year ahead?

 Here are some ways you can support working parents during the transition back to school:

 The key to supporting your employees during this time is having clear communication.
 Schedule some time with each employee to talk through any concerns they may have about balancing work with their children returning to school.
 Clearly communicate expectations and discuss any accommodations they may need to be successful at their jobs.
 By checking in with these employees frequently, you can build trust with them and create a continuous two-way dialogue to help them feel supported.